Originally published: Dec 04, 2013

 Used with permission of Pearson Education, Inc. and New Riders.

-If your team struggles with how to design responsively, then you’ll want to hear Stephen’s practical approach to improving your responsive web design workflow during his December 12 virtual seminar on Responsive Web Design Workflows.
+If your team struggles with how to design responsively, then you’ll want to hear Stephen’s practical approach to improving your responsive web design workflow in his virtual seminar on Responsive Web Design Workflows.

 Stephen Hay is a front-end design and development consultant based in the Netherlands.
 He is the author of Responsive Design Workflow (Peachpit/New Riders 2013), a contributor to Smashing Book #3, and a frequent speaker.
 You can follow Stephen on Twitter @stephenhay.

 What are your strategies for designing breakpoints?
 Tell us about it at the UIE blog.